 Jimmy Greaves

 A prolific goal scorer for Tottenham and England, Greaves’ incredible record is sometimes overlooked in discussions of the greatest forwards, partly due to his era and personal struggles.
 Greaves’ scoring exploits made him one of the top strikers of his time, with his goal tally remaining impressive to this day.
-However, his achievements are often overshadowed by the emergence of football during the modern era and his personal battles off the pitch.
+However, his achievements are often overshadowed by the emergence of the modern football era and his personal battles off the pitch.

 Ricardo Kaka